If you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.Albert Einstein

-When it comes to training and development, almost every company faces the same constraints: time and money.
-With only so many dollars allotted for leadership development, organizations must focus on developing the skills that are most clearly needed.
-Without taking the time to define what success looks like and how it should be measured, it’s all but impossible to accurately assess each leader’s strengths and opportunities for growth.
+You only have so many dollars allotted for leadership development, so it’s in everyone’s best interest to focus on developing the skills that are most clearly needed.
+Unless you have taken the time to define what success looks like for each leadership position and how you will measure it, you can’t accurately assess each leader’s strengths and opportunities for growth.

 By contrast, building a strong leadership pipeline is much easier when you have a clearly defined set of competency models.
 Justine Staub, Director of Workforce Development at AmeriGas, quickly discovered this when she began developing a succession management program for her company’s Area Directors.
 Before she could create a meaningful training program to help them excel, she realized she had to take a step back and define exactly what they needed to succeed in their position.